-Most rechargeable lights charge via USB and some lights even feature a built in USB connector so you don't need a cable to charge them at all.
+Most rechargeable cycle lights charge via USB, and some lights even feature a built in USB connector - so you don't need a cable to charge them at all.

-More powerful front lights take a long time to charge via USB so many come with the additional option of a mains charger.
+More powerful front lights take a long time to charge via USB, so some come with the additional option of a mains charger.

-More and more rechargeable lights are fitted with battery life indicators so you know exactly how much juice you have left.
-Some lights have a small LED that changes in colour to indicate how much power is remaining.
-Some high end lights even feature a digital display.
+More and more rechargeable lights are fitted with battery life indicators now; so you know exactly how much juice you have left.
+Some lights have a small LED indicators, which change in colour to indicate how much power is remaining.

 What are the best lights for you?